ROZALIYA0206/whitepaper/technical.md

 //on daily basis mon-friday we want to update the ticker price in the contrct
 ````

-### Use Cases

-#### Economical Network

-The hybrid consensus model provides an inexpensive way to secure the network.
-Users can run existing DApps on the Rublix Blockchain and spend less money on transaction fees.
-Overall cost of the network's security will also be lower due to considerably lower market cap.

-#### No Miners

-Due to consensus lying in the validators (nodes) with no mining required, scalibility concerns subside as transactions are not reliant on resource intensive confirmations.

 # Decentralized Applications

 Once the Rublix Blockchain is established, decentralized applications can be built on the platform that require trusted, on-chain financial data.
 We are building, testing and launching our initial finance related DApps on other chains before migrating onto the Rublix Blockchain.